IMSA-ITS/club-hub/README.md

 Club Hub
 ================

 See what's next in one glance: Club Hub is a framework that automatically displays event and poster information cleanly and intuitively.
-Designed for schools and other organizations with mass comminications needs.
+It is designed for schools and other organizations with mass comminications needs.
 Club Hub also comes with the Synchronized Universal Display (Club Hub SUD), a automated slideshow solution for use on digital displays across campus.
-Finally, it integrates into the Club Hub RemindMe! event subscription service, which allows users to get reminders for events.
+It also integrates into the Club Hub RemindMe! event subscription service, which allows users to get reminders for events.

 Download
 ----------------